kylem314/btbw/README.md

 ## Project Description + Ideas
 - Login Pages
 - Authenticated Pages (only certain people can access)
-- Roles (diff. access hierarchy)
+- Roles (different access hierarchy)
 - Database with users
-- API? (is this how other people can use our database?)
+- API (is this how other people can use our database?)
 ## Wires / UML Diagram
-## Hardware Ideas
-- The deployment of the site is achieved through either a reaspberry pi or through someone's laptop.
+> UML Diagram
 ## Success Ideas
 - The aim is to create a successful site that can teach students how to achieve verification within their projects and login systems.